Effective bounds on differences of singular moduli that are S-units: The -adic valuation of differences of singular moduli

 Suppose now that $\Iso_{W/\pi^{n+1}}(E_j,E_0)$ is non-empty.
 Our goal is to find a bound on the exponent $n+1$.
 A choice of $f \in \Iso_{W/\pi^{n+1}}(E_j,E_0)$ induces an isomorphism

 which, precomposed with the reduction map $\mathcal{O}_j \hookrightarrow \End_{W/\pi^{n+1}}(E_j)$, gives rise to an optimal embedding

-by Theorem \ref{deformation} (a).
-For growing $n$, Theorem \ref{deformation} (b) shows that the endomorphism ring of $E_0 \text{ mod } \pi^{n+1}$ becomes more and more "$\ell$-adically close" to the order $\mathcal{O}_{j_0}$.
+by Theorem \ref{deformation} (b).
+For growing $n$, Theorem \ref{deformation} (a) shows that the endomorphism ring of $E_0 \text{ mod } \pi^{n+1}$ becomes more and more "$\ell$-adically close" to the order $\mathcal{O}_{j_0}$.
 Intuitively, this must imply that having an embedding as in \eqref{injection} should not be possible for $n$ large enough, yielding the desired bound on $n+1$.
 This intuition is correct, as we show below.
-The main obstacle to make this idea precise, is that, as we already said, it is not easy to explicitely compute the endomorphism rings $\End_{W/\pi^{n+1}}(E_0)$ for a generic elliptic curve ${E_0}_{/W}$.
+The main obstacle to making this idea precise is that, as we already said, it is not easy to explicitly compute the endomorphism rings $\End_{W/\pi^{n+1}}(E_0)$ for a generic elliptic curve ${E_0}_{/W}$.
 To circumvent this problem, we "approximate" the rings $\End_{W/\pi^{n+1}}(E_0)$ with smaller orders where we are able to perform the relevant computations.
-The hypotheses on the prime $\mu$ and on the elliptic curve $E_0$ will make this strategy succesful.
+The hypotheses on the prime $\mu$ and on the elliptic curve $E_0$ will make this strategy successful.

 Recall that $\mathcal{O}_{j_0}=\mathbb{Z} \left[ \frac{\Delta_0 + \sqrt{\Delta_0}}{2} \right]$ and let $\psi \in R$ be the image of $\frac{\Delta_0 + \sqrt{\Delta_0}}{2}$ via the reduction map modulo $\pi$.
 Denote also by $\varphi \in \End_{W/\pi}(E_0)$ the Frobenius endomorphism $(x,y) \mapsto (x^\ell, y^\ell)$.
 By Proposition \ref{good element in the quaternion algebra} and using the fact that $E_0 \text{ mod } \pi$ is a supersingular elliptic curve defined over $\mathbb{F}_\ell$, we have